-The best Potato Soup recipe!
-Ready in 35 minutes.
+My favorite Potato Soup recipe!
+Ready in just 35 minutes.

 I’m from a small town in Idaho, where 4-H was a big deal.
 I remember pretty much all of my friends doing some sort of 4-H. We didn’t live on a farm, or have any acreage at all so large animals were out, but there were still so many things to choose from.

 My parents encouraged me to join 4-H, so I had to decide on something to do.
 I chose cooking.

 I remember getting together for our cooking group at the leader’s house.
 Her name was Norma.
 I can’t really remember who all was in my class, but I remember many of the things Norma taught us.

 She taught us how to cut vegetables the correct way.
 She showed us how to make pudding from scratch.
 We made a fun fruit salad.
 But my favorite of all the things we made was potato soup.

 For many years, I have made this potato soup recipe.
 It has morphed from the original recipe in my 4-H cookbook, but the spirit of the soup stays the same.
 This potato soup is a thinner potato soup than some, and I really like that.

 You can add bacon or sausage if you want to, and it will be amazing.
 Or you can add in a can of clams for clam chowder.
 But personally I just love this potato soup exactly how it is.

 We made this potato soup using potatoes that the kids and I gleaned from a local farm field.
 If you’d like to learn about how to glean potatoes, I wrote a post about it!